InstaFlow: One Step is Enough for High-Quality Diffusion-Based Text-to-Image Generation: Additional Details and Results on the Preliminary Experiments

 \paragraph{General Experiment Settings} In this section, we use the pre-trained Stable Diffusion 1.4 provided in the official open-sourced repository\footnote{\url{https://github.com/CompVis/stable-diffusion}} to initialize the weights, since otherwise the convergence is unbearably slow.

 In our experiment, we set $D_\mathcal{T}$ to be a subset of text prompts from laion2B-en~\cite{schuhmannlaion}, pre-processed by the same filtering as SD. $\TT{v_{\SD}}$ is implemented as the pre-trained Stable Diffusion with 25-step DPMSolver~\cite{ludpm} and a fixed guidance scale of $6.0$.
 We set the similarity loss $\mathbb D(\cdot, \cdot)$ for distillation to be the LPIPS loss~\cite{zhang2018unreasonable}.
 The neural network structure for both reflow and distillation are kept to the SD U-Net.
 We use a batch size of $32$ and 8 A100 GPUs for training with AdamW optimizer~\cite{loshchilovdecoupled}.
-The choice of optimizer follows the default protocol\footnote{\url{https://huggingface.co/docs/diffusers/training/text2image}} in HuggingFace for fine-tuning SD.
-We adopt exponential moving average with a ratio of $0.9999$.
+Our training script is based on the official fine-tuning script provided by HuggingFace\footnote{\url{https://huggingface.co/docs/diffusers/training/text2image}} and the choice of optimizer follows the default protocol.
+We use exponential moving average with a factor of $0.9999$, following the default configuration.
+We clip the gradient to reach a maximal gradient norm of 1.
+We warm-up the training process for 1,000 steps in both reflow and distillation.
+BF16 format is adopted during training to save GPU memory.
+To compute the LPIPS loss, we used its official 0.1.4 version\footnote{\url{https://github.com/richzhang/PerceptualSimilarity}} and its model based on AlexNet.
+The learning rate for reflow is $10^{-6}$.

+We measure the inference time of our models on a server with NVIDIA A100 GPU, and a batch size of 1.
+We use \texttt{PyTorch 2.0.1} and \texttt{Hugging Face Diffusers 0.19.3}.
+For fair comparison, we use the inference time of standard SD on our computational platform for Progressive Distillation-SD as their model is not available publicly.
+The inference time contains the text encoder and the latent decoder, but does NOT contain NSFW detector.